Beyond the Classroom

-Beyond the Classroom: Girls Exploring Math is a non-residential summer program sponsored by the OSU Department of Mathematics to be held at the Department of Mathematics on the Columbus campus.
-This program invites 20-25 young women entering the 10th, 11th or 12th grade to experience mathematics through engaging activities in an untraditional environment.
-For more information, and to apply see BTC-GEM.
+Beyond the Classroom is a non-residential summer program sponsored by the OSU Department of Mathematics.
+This program invites middle and high school students to experience mathematics through engaging activities in an untraditional environment.
+For more information, and to apply, see BTC.

 Ross Mathematics Program

 The Ross Program is an intensive summer experience designed to encourage motivated pre-college students to explore mathematics.
 During those six weeks, students are immersed in a world of mathematical discovery.
 The central goal of the Ross Program has always been to instruct bright young students in the art of mathematical thinking and to inspire them to discover for themselves that abstract ideas are valuable and important.
 First year participants take the basic course in number theory.
 For more information, and to apply, see the Ross Mathematics Program website.